survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 },
 ```

 It is good to note that this style of configuration works in entries and source imports too as webpack will pick it up.
-The format may come in handy in certain special cases, but often you are better off using more readable alternatives.
+The format may come in handy in certain individual cases, but often you are better off using more readable alternatives.

 It is preferable to use the combination of `loader` and `options` fields either like this: